We help RnD groups to optimize and develop innovative PV technologies

 - Efficiency gains of technologies such as PERC are typical in these UV and NIR ranges.

-- A solar simulator with 300-1200 nm spectrum measures significantly higher output of PERC modules than a 400-1100 nm solar simulator
+- A solar simulator with 300-1200 nm spectrum and >99% Spectral Coverage (SPC) measures a significantly higher output of PERC modules than a 400-1100 nm solar simulator

 300-400nm UV and 1100-1200nm NIR

 2% to 5% of PV module Pmax is not measured if 300-400nm and 1100-1200 nm light is missing in the spectrum of a sun simulator.